SEO

 Hackers can hack your site.
 They are criminals who always find a way to attack someone online and access the website’s data without permission.

 If a malicious code is found on a website, Google can restrict the website’s traffic until everything is fixed.
-It affects the site’s SEO rankings and even harms your brand’s reputation.
+It affects the site’s SEO rankings and harms your brand’s reputation.

 Source: Accenture